-Before we get into the framework itself, I want to talk a little bit about the science behind goal setting.
-I think we all understand why it’s important to have goals, but most of us don’t know what causes certain people to create a habit of accomplishing them while others fall short.
+Before we get into the framework itself, I want to breakdown the science behind setting goals.
+I think we all understand why goal setting is important, but most of us don't know what causes certain people to create a habit of accomplishing them while others fall short.

-As of this writing, we’re in the middle of the goal setting gold rush: New Years.
-It’s less than 3 weeks away and people are already day dreaming about what they will achieve in 2017.
+As of this writing, we're in the middle of the goal setting gold rush: New Years.
+It's less than a week away, and people are already day dreaming about what they will achieve in 2021.
 But, as Michael Hyatt points out, New Year’s resolutions simply don’t work.
 Check it out:

 - 25% of people abandon their New Years resolutions after one week

 - 60% of people abandon them after 6 months

 - The average person makes the same New Years resolution 10 times without success